 Learning to manage your anxiety is a little bit like going to the gym.
 You don’t see the results immediately, and you might get a little sore, but if you keep showing up and putting in the work, you’ll see results over time!
 And hey, having a personal trainer makes it a lot easier, right?

-This course includes 42 lessons full of real knowledge and effective techniques created by Dr. Karen Bartlett to help you break down, analyze, and kick anxiety’s ass!
+This course includes 42 lessons full of real knowledge and effective techniques created to help you break down, analyze, and kick anxiety’s ass!
 Between the videos, readings and assessments included in this course you’ll learn new things about yourself and your anxiety while acquiring the tools you need to move forward.

 Want early bird pricing for this course?
-Click here to join our email list and receive $50 off of the course price of $149!
+Click here to join our email list and receive $100 off!
 This is a limited time offer so make sure to grab it while you can!

 For more information about the ‘Anxiety is an Asshole’ course, check out this video!